LukasL97/openai-pinecone-search/article.md

 rendering the use of OpenAI's embedding model unnecessary.
 Another alternative is [Faiss](https://faiss.ai/index.html), which is an open-source library for efficient GPU-driven vector similarity search.
-Compared to Pinecone, Faiss lacks the ability to store vectors as it is only a vector index, not a vector database.
+Compared to Pinecone, Faiss lacks the ability to store vectors, as it is only a vector index, not a vector database.
 Both Chroma and Faiss require you to host a database yourself, which make them somewhat less convenient to use than the managed Pinecone database.